MS-092/WADS_FP/README.md

 # Help Desk and Ticketing System

 ## Overview
 This project is a Help Desk and Ticketing System developed as part of the final group project for our course.
-The system is designed to manage and streamline the process of handling customer support requests and issues.
+The system is designed to manage and streamline handling customer support requests and issues.

 ## Features
 - User Authentication: Secure login and registration for customers and support agents.